-These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
+• These included patients in the last 12 months of their lives, carers, those at risk of developing a long-term condition and those requiring advice on their diet, smoking and alcohol cessation.
 For example the practice were currently supporting 95% of the 1065 identified smokers through the three in house smoking cessation advisers and referral to external groups if required.
 Patients were then signposted to the relevant service.

-The practice's uptake for the cervical screening programme was 74.6%, which was comparable to the national average of 81%.
-The practice was aware of the below average results and was actively attempting to improve the data; however this was made difficult through the transient nature of the population and the mix of cultural backgrounds.
+The practice's uptake for the cervical screening programme was 69.8%, which was lower than the national average of 81.1%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
-The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability and they ensured a female sample taker was available.
+The practice found it difficult to encourage patients to come for the test due to the transient nature of the population and a reluctance to attend due to cultural beliefs.
+However the practice demonstrated how they encouraged uptake of the screening programme such as by using information in different languages, 'easy read' leaflets for those with a learning disability and by ensuring that a female sample taker was available.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.

-Childhood immunisation rates for the vaccinations given were comparable to CCG averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 74% to 96% (CCG average range of 20% to 93%) and five year olds from 78% to 91% (CCG average range of 79% to 93%).
+Childhood immunisation rates for the vaccinations given were comparable to CCG/national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 73.6% to 98.6% (CCG average range from 20% to 93.3%) and five year olds from 75%% to 92.9% (CCG average range from 78.7% to 93.7%).